Yummy Christmas Snack Gift Ideas

 6. Holiday Chocolate Bark

-Spread melted dark chocolate or white chocolate on parchment paper, and top with crushed peppermint, dried cranberries, or holiday sprinkles.
-Once hardened, break it into pieces and pack in holiday gift boxes.
+Spread melted chocolate on parchment and top with crushed peppermint, nuts, and holiday sprinkles.
+Once it sets, break it apart and box it up—it’s rustic, elegant, and completely irresistible.

 7. Peppermint Pretzel Bites